37+ Google SERP Features: A Complete Guide

 Overview

-This rich snippet contains information about a recipe, particularly cooking time, calories, ratings, and reviews.
+This rich snippet contains information about individual recipes, including cooking times, calories, ratings, and reviews.

 Example